Ricci iteration on homogeneous spaces: Acknowledgments

 \section{Acknowledgments}

+We are grateful to the referees for their careful reading and comments.
 Research supported by the Australian Research Council Discovery Early-Career Researcher Award DE150101548 (A.P.) and by NSF grants DMS-1206284,1515703 and a Sloan Research Fellowship (Y.A.R.).
 Part of this work took place while Y.A.R. visited MSRI (supported by NSF grant DMS-1440140) during the Spring 2016 semester.